eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/DCM-Kit/adoption-view/use-case/demand-volatility.md

-s->>c: I will begin measuring demand volatility, using the following parameters: s-->>c: Increase limited to 5% s-->>c: Decrease limited to 100 units s->>c: Measurement starts in week 5, using subhorizons of length (4,8,16,32) end
+s->>c: I will begin measuring demand volatility, using the following parameters: s-->>c: Increase limited to 5% s-->>c: Decrease limited to 100 units s-->>c: Measurement starts in week 5, using subhorizons of length (4,8,16,32) end

 ```